mvgmb/if1015-hackadeira/act7/q1/README.md

 node producer.js "request message"
 ```

-To approve requests go to "localhost:8080/requests".
+To approve requests open "./client.html" in a browser.